-I’m not sure that I have a defined role, per se.
-In fact, being an anti-role is probably my role.
+I’m not sure that I have a role, per se.
+In fact, embracing that anti-role is more or less my role.
 The material I submit to the writing community is often a rebuke of the conventional wisdom, which has given me a rebellious reputation.
 I must be doing something right, as I keep getting invited to events to give my presentations.

 Could you tell us a bit about your most recent book and why it is a must-read?

 The Mortal Vestige is my latest release, which is the third and final book of the Immortal Wake series.
-It’s definitely a must-read if you have read the previous two, as the second book ends with a hellish cliffhanger.
-That wasn’t a provocative decision, but rather how the story needed to resolve itself.
+It’s definitely a must-read if you have read the previous two, as the second book ends with a hellish cliffhanger (not a provocative decision, just how the story needed to resolve).
 The third book was mentally exhausting to write, and I am super proud of the finished product.
 It’s definitely the most personal book I have ever written.

 What was the highlight of writing this book?